mircealungu/reconstruction/1_Introduction.md

 ## How to Keep Architectural Documentation up to Date?

 1 / **Enforcing architectural constraints**
-- special DSLs and tools for architecture constraints definition (e.g. [Dictō](https://scg.unibe.ch/archive/papers/Cara14b-Dicto.pdf))
+- special DSLs and tools for architecture constraints definition (e.g. [Dictō](https://scg.unibe.ch/archive/papers/Cara14b-Dicto.pdf)) (docker-compose?  infrastructure?)
+- type system?
 - some are implemented as Unit Tests  (e.g. [ArchUnit](https://www.archunit.org/use-cases))

+How to integrate?
-- pre-commit hooks? somebody should do a study! (<- Thesis idea)
+- pre-commit hooks? somebody should do a study! (<- *Thesis idea*)
+- CI/CD
+- ...

 --

 2 / **Generating architectural diagrams from code**
 - as opposed to drawing them in Powerpoint
 - we'll see techniques for doing this
-- no sufficiently good tools for this (<- Thesis idea)
+- no sufficiently good tools for this (<- *Thesis idea*)

 --